AusClimateService/npcp/reports/phase1/phase1_report.md

 was particularly interesting.
-It tended to reduce model bias on the calibration task but increased it on the cross validation task, possibly suggesting a degree of overfitting by the method.
+It tended to reduce model bias on the calibration task but increased it on the cross validation task, suggesting a degree of overfitting by the method.
+(Due to internal climate variability, to be more certain of an overfitting problem the cross validation would need to be repeated for multiple different calibration and assessment periods, which was beyond the scope of this study.)
 The impact of the multivariate MRNBC method on the inter-variable aspects of the distribution was difficult to assess with the simple metrics employed in our analysis.
 For instance, bias in the cross correlation between the monthly mean anomaly timeseries